CaretakerGob/studio/src/context/PROJECT_CONTEXT_HISTORY.md

 - **Data Source for Examples:** Shop items from Google Sheets.

 ### 3.10.
 Shared Space (`/shared-space`)
 - **Description:** Placeholder for a collaborative session feature.
+Term "Party" will be reserved for multi-user groups here.
 - **Functionality:**
     - Enter an access code to "join" a session.
     - Access code is currently hardcoded (`BEAST_PARTY`) for demonstration.